voxel51/fiftyone/docs/source/teams/installation.rst

 For example, if you have cloud media across three buckets: `bucketA`, `bucketB`, and `bucketC`, you can provide credentials for that provider with no bucket names.
-This will act as the default set of credentials and will be used when users try to access media in any of those buckets.
+This will act as the default set of credentials for that provider and will be used when users try to access media in any of those buckets.

 If an Administrator then uploads a second set of credentials for the same provider and includes `bucketD` in the bucket prefix list, that set of credentials will be used when a user